https://cccarbon.de/ eXPerimentalPsychology: publications

 [173] Pastukhov, A., & Carbon, C. C. (2021).
 Change not State: Perceptual coupling in multistable displays reflects transient bias induced by perceptual change.Psychonomic Bulletin & Review, 29, 97-07. {IF=5.536} [DirectLink to PBR]

 [171] Carbon, C. C. & Serrano, M. (2021).
-About the acceptance of wearing face masks in times of a pandemic.I-Perception, 12(4), 1-17. {IF=1.535} [DirectLink to iPerception]
+The Impact of Face Masks on the Emotional Reading Abilities of Children—A Lesson From a Joint School–University Project.I-Perception, 12(4), 1-17. {IF=1.535} [DirectLink to iPerception]

 [170] Breitschaft, S., & Carbon, C. C. (2021).
 Function Follows Form: Using the Aesthetic Association Principle to enhance haptic interface design.
 Frontiers in Psychology—Human Media Interaction, 12(2619), 1-23. {IF=2.323} [DirectLink to Frontiers]